EVORA-project/evora-ontology/models/docs/Service.md

 # Class: Service (Service)

-_An intangible offering characterized by an activity, performance, or facilitation carried out by a provider to fulfill a user’s need_
+_An intangible offering characterized by an activity, performance, or facilitation carried out by a provider to fulfill a user’s need._